 Disaster Sells Movie Tickets

-In 1932, Frissell's film was released under the title The Viking.
-The film's producers weren't shy about using the disaster to promote the release of the film.
-Newspaper ads and movie posters noted: "This is the picture that cost the lives of Varick Frissell and 25 others in the Sealer Viking Disaster."
+In 1932, the studio released Frissell’s film under the title The Viking.
+The film’s producers used the disaster to promote the release of the film.
+Newspaper ads and movie posters noted: “This is the picture that cost the lives of Varick Frissell and 25 others in the Sealer Viking Disaster.”

-Howard Hughes promoted the opening of his new chain of movie houses with billboards that announced: "26 men died to open the Hughes-Franklin Studio Theatres."
-The promotion was criticized as "a hideous attempt to commercialize" the Viking disaster.
+Howard Hughes promoted the opening of his new chain of movie houses with billboards that announced: “26 men died to open the Hughes-Franklin Studio Theatres.”
+Critics called the promotion “a hideous attempt to commercialize” the Viking disaster.
 Hideous but probably quite successful.

-The Viking was burned to the waterline in the disaster, and it sank.
-Frissell's body was never found.
+The Viking burned to the waterline in the disaster, and it sank.
+Frissell’s body was never found.
 A grave memorial for him is located in Middletown, R.I.
-You can watch the Viking online here.
+You can watch The Viking online here.